skyfloogle/red-viper/README.md

 Credits
 =======

-* Everyone mentioned in the license. without Reality Boy and Red Dragon it wouldn't have been possible.
+* Everyone mentioned in the license.
+Without Reality Boy and Red Dragon it wouldn't have been possible.
-* smealum and contributors for ctrulib and everyone involved in the 3DS homebrew scene.
+* smealum and contributors - ctrulib and everyone involved in the 3DS homebrew scene.
-* Vappy, Team Fail, HtheB, hippy dave and kane159 on GBAtemp for testing.
+* Vappy, Team Fail, HtheB, hippy dave and kane159 on GBAtemp - early testing.
+* nop90 - Reality Boy backports and fixes.
+* danielps - 3DS port and V810 dynarec.